Articles in this section

 Conclusion

-You can refer to our .NET MAUI Chip feature tour page to learn about its other groundbreaking feature representations.
+You can refer to our .NET MAUI Chip feature tour to learn about its other groundbreaking features.
 You can explore our .NET MAUI Chip documentation to understand how to present and manipulate data.

-For current customers, you can check out our .NET MAUI components from the License and Downloads page.
-If you are new to Syncfusion, you can try our 30-day free trial to check out our .NET MAUI Chip group (SfChipGroup) and other .NET MAUI components.
+For current customers, our .NET MAUI components from the License and Downloads page.
+If you’re new to Syncfusion®, try our 30-day free trial to explore our .NET MAUI Chip group (SfChipGroup) and other .NET MAUI components.

 Did you find this information helpful?